Case Study: Car Shopping for a Parent

 They used the Auto Grades to prioritize dealership visits

-While she liked the idea of a sedan (it’s what she had always driven), the B Auto Grade for the Camry among elderly drivers was less impressive than the grades for the SUVs.
+While she liked the idea of a sedan (it’s what she had always driven), the B Auto Grade for the Camry among older drivers was less impressive than the grades for the SUVs.
 She decided to start at the BMW dealership, and head to Acura and Toyota from there.

 Katie’s mother loves her new car.
 Her family loves feeling that she is more secure and protected on the road.
 Now Katie’s biggest concern is wondering when she’ll get to borrow the X3 for herself!